 Title II-A does not have budget tags.
 There is a location code drop-down.
 Assigning Location Codes is similar to the budget tagging process.
 The list of Location Codes includes each school in the district (public and private schools) as well as the district name.
-Location codes are optional and not a requirement for Title II-A.
+Location codes are optional and not a requirement for Title II-A, however, they are required for participating private schools.